AuReMe/esmecata/README.md

 If the option is set to 0, there will be no filter all the annotation of the proteins of the cluster will be propagated to the reference protein (it corresponds to the **union** of the cluster annotations).
 This parameter gives the higher number of annotation for proteins.
 If the option is set to 1, only annotations that are present in all the proteins of a cluster will be kept (it corresponds to the **intersection** of the cluster annotations).
 This parameter is the most stringent and will limit the number of annotations associated to a protein.

 For example, for the same taxon the annotaiton with the  parameter `-p 0` leads to the reconstruction of a metabolic networks of 1006 reactions whereas the parameter `-p 1` creates a metabolic network with 940 reactions (in this example with no use of the `-p` option, so without annotaiton propagation, there was also 940 reacitons inferred).

+#### `--uniref`: use annotation from uniref

+To add more annotations, esmecata can search for each reference proteins the [UniRef](https://www.uniprot.org/help/uniref) cluster associated to the protein.
+Then the representative protein of the cluster will be extracted and if its identity with the protein of interest is superior to 90% esmecata will find its annotaiton (GO Terms and EC numbers) andwill propagate these annotations to the portein of our dataset.

+#### `--expression`: extract expression information

+With this option, esmecata will extract the [expression information](https://www.uniprot.org/help/expression_section) associated to a protein.
+This contains 3 elements: Induction, Tissue specificity and Disruption Phenotype.

 ## EsMeCaTa outputs